cnb0/kube-in-a-box/README.md

 `kubectl` is a command line utility that is extremely useful for managing Kubernetes.
 You can easily install it on your mac with brew, or you can use my [mac-dev-setup](https://github.com/nickmaccarthy/mac-dev-setup) playbook which installs it for you as well.
 With `kubectl` installed and configured, you can now manage the kubernetes cluster runningon KIAB from your own mac's terminal.
 When KIAB runs intially a `kubeconfig` is created which is synced to your local machine.
 You can simply place this file `./kube-config` under `~/.kube/config` and your default config will now point to KIAB.

 ## Useful kubectl aliases
 Here are some useful `kubectrl` aliases I have used to help show pods, services, etc that are running in KIAB.
-Simply add these to your local `.bashrc` file or equivelent on your local machine:
+Simply add these to your local `.bashrc` file or equivelent on your local machine (assuming you have a mac with brew installed):

 ```
 alias pods="kubectl get pods --output=wide --all-namespaces"